Andre "Dre" Parker

 - Easily Forgiven: Meiying's father is impressed with Dre reading a note of apology in Mandarin (with help from Mr. Han), and also agrees to attend the tournament with the rest of the family.

 - Fish out of Water: Moves from Detroit to Beijing, China.
-Hilarity Ensues, as well as some drama.
+Played for Laughs, as well as some drama.

 - Fragile Speedster: He tells Mr. Han that he thinks himself one of these, since he can run really fast.
 True, but once Mr. Han's through with him, he becomes a Lightning Bruiser in terms of kung fu tournaments.
 Took a Level in Badass indeed.